The Blues Brothers (film): Post-production

 Prospects for a successful release did not look good.
 Aykroyd and Belushi had left SNL at the end of the previous season, reducing their bankability.
 Belushi's fame had taken a further hit after the critical failure of Spielberg's film 1941 at the end of the year.
 One day after the editing was done, Wasserman invited Landis up to his office to speak with Ted Mann, head of the Mann Theatres chain, which dominated film exhibition in the Western United States.
 He told Landis that he would not book the film at any theaters in predominantly white neighborhoods, such as Westwood.
 Not only did Mann not want black patrons going there to see the film, but he also surmised that white viewers were unlikely to see a film featuring older black musical stars.
-Ultimately, the film got less than half the bookings nationwide for its initial release than a typical big-budget studio film of the era, which did not bode well for its success at the box office.
+Ultimately, the film got less than half the bookings nationwide for its initial release than a typical big-budget studio film of the era, which did not bode well for its box-office success.

 Reception

 Box office

-The Blues Brothers opened on June 20, 1980, with a release in 594 theaters.
+The Blues Brothers opened on June 20, 1980, in 594 theaters.
 It took in $4,858,152, ranking second for that week (after The Empire Strikes Back).
 The film in total grossed $57,229,890 domestically and $58,000,000 in foreign box office for a total of $115,229,890.
 It ranked 10th at the domestic box office for the year.
 By genre, it is the ninth-highest-grossing musical and the 10th-highest earner among comedy road movies.
 It ranks second, between Wayne's World and Wayne's World 2, among films adapted from Saturday Night Live sketches.
-Director John Landis claimed The Blues Brothers was also the first American film to gross more money overseas than it did in the United States.
-Over the years, the film has retained a following through television and home video.
+Landis claimed The Blues Brothers was also the first American film to gross more money overseas than it did in the U.S. Over the years, the film has retained a cult following and earned additional revenue through television, home video, and cinema reruns.